-#1.
-If you have a Nebraska driver's license and move, you must report your new address within:
+#2.
+If you have a Nebraska driver's license, change of name must be reported within:

 If your name or address changes, you must apply for a replacement license or ID card within 60 days of such change.

 #3.
 What is most important when you adjust to a safe speed?

 Posted speed limits do not tell you at what speed to drive.
 They only tell you what the maximum legal speed is under ideal conditions.
 You must reduce your speed when conditions require it.
 Nebraska’s speed law requires driving at a speed that is reasonable and safe under existing conditions.

 #4.
 When sharing the road with a motorcyclist it is unsafe and illegal to:

 Allow the motorcyclist a full lane width.
 Although it may seem as though there is enough room in the traffic lane for an automobile and a motorcycle, remember the motorcycle needs the room to maneuver safely.
 Do not share the lane.
 It is illegal and unsafe.

 #5.
 What do the light gray areas in the picture mark?

 Your blind spot is the area to the side of a vehicle which cannot be seen in mirrors.
 A blind spot exist on both sides of your vehicle.
 When changing lanes or making a turn, glance over your shoulder to be sure no one is in the blind spot.

 #6.
 If you are driving in fog and conditions are so bad that you can barely see the road ahead: